Dataset Description

 Each case is provided as a single, detailed narrative in natural language.
 Your task is to engineer a prompt that, when combined with each case report and fed into a language model, will elicit the most accurate one-sentence diagnosis.

-Case_Report.csv - A csv file containing the full set of clinical case reports.
+Case_Report.csv - An Excel file containing the full set of clinical case reports.

 id